Microservices: The Matrix and The Architect

 It’s not one single person to do it it’s an organisational shift with sponsorship and vision from above.

-The Architect or even better the Architect Board are working with the business and the teams or squads to ensure the transition are done successfully.
+The Architect or even better the Architect Board are working with the business and the teams or squads to ensure the transition is done successfully.

 Going from SOA or Monolith architecture to a Microservice Architecture will mean huge changes and challenges.